CapraLab/cosmis/README.md

 ### structures
 The `structures` folder contains all protein structure in the PDB format based on which COSMIS scores were computed.

-### supplementary_tables
+### supplementary-data
-The `supplementray_tables` folder contains all supplementary tables referred to in the COSMIS paper.
+The `supplementray-data` folder contains all supplementary tables referred to in the published COSMIS paper.

 ## Using the COSMIS framework
 It is recommended that interested users of the COSMIS framework download precomputed COSMIS scores from this repository.
 However, should you need to run COSMIS using custom-built protein structural models, or to compute COSMIS scores based on protein-protein complexes, please follow the following steps.